 Marginal benefit is the satisfaction gained from consuming an additional unit.
 Also referred to as marginal utility.

-For consumers the marginal benefit is the satisfaction gained from purchasing an item.
-For businesses, the marginal benefit is the money, or revenue received from selling the last unit.
+For consumers, the marginal benefit is the satisfaction gained from purchasing an item.
+For businesses, the marginal benefit is the money or revenue received from selling the last unit.
 For example, a pastry store may sell their muffins for $2.00, but during the last hour they are open they may discount them to $1.00 in an effort to sell them faster.
 The marginal benefit for the final pastry sold would be $1.00.
 Economists use the term marginal revenue when the marginal benefit is money.
-Producers will continue to sell a product as long as the revenue they receive is equal or greater than the cost to produce that additional unit (marginal cost).
+Producers will continue to sell a product as long as the revenue they receive is equal to or greater than the cost to produce that additional unit (marginal cost).